10/30/2024

 Mike Crawford

 Okay, thank you.
-Maybe just one final question for me further at this point.
-So if, I believe the program left-hand value wins in the last two years in automotive were 530 million and then 623 million.
-So if it's something like 125 million this year and even next year, still those prior wins ought to be programs that are going into production or do some of those prior wins now maybe go into potentially lower volume production than might have been envisioned at that time?
+Maybe just one final question for me.
+Further So I believe the program left-hand value wins in the last two years were $530 million and then $623 million.
+So if it's something like $125 million this year and even next year, still those prior wins ought to be programs that are going into production, or do some of those prior wins now maybe – go into potentially lower volume production than might have been envisioned at that time?

 speaker

 Yeah, no, that's a great point.
 So the wins that we've had in the past two years, I think you really have a full spectrum there.
-There are programs and our focus and where we pick up significant content, particularly in the EV space, we're gonna see those programs, most of those programs go into production, but a couple of things are going on.
-Like I think one is the ramp schedules, less aggressive than they were and the other in some cases, the date of production of record has slipped.
-So certainly as customers recalibrate based on what they're seeing out there in terms of potential demand, they are moving those programs around as well.
-But by far the majority of those programs will go to production.
+There are programs and our focus and where we pick up significant content, particularly in the EV space, we're going to see Most of those programs go into production, but a couple of things are going on, Mike.
+I think one is the ramp schedules less aggressive than they were, and the other, in some cases, the date of production of record has slipped.
+So certainly as customers recalibrate based on what they're seeing out there in terms of potential demand, they are moving those programs forward. around as well.
+But by far, the majority of those programs will go to production.
 It's just a question of at what scale, how quickly they ramp and the timing of that.

 speaker